TheDoctorMarc-Learning-Projects/AI_RPG_Design/README.md

 These tasks have an effect in the world and are tracked by sensors.
 This event is communicated to the World State thanks to the sensors.

 **Tasks**
-Tasks have conditions that triggers them, and they also have operators, which are the meanings of the tasks translated in terms of HTS.
+Tasks have **conditions** that triggers them, and they also have **operators**, which are the meanings of the tasks translated in terms of HTS.
 Two different tasks can have the same operator:

 1) task 1 = Jump over the tree